-Butcherbirds are small to medium-sized birds that have varied habitats including urban areas; Cuckooshrikesthese small to medium-sized oscines exploit most forest type habitats; Ioras are very-small passerines found in wooded areas including, parks and gardens.
+Small to medium-sized birds include butcherbirds that have varied habitats, including urban areas and cuckooshrikes that exploit most forest type habitats.
+Ioras are very-small passerines found in woods, parks and gardens.